Multi-language

 Zero One supports RTL (right-to-left) languages.

-But to enable support on the front-end you'll have to go to xampp/htdocs/zero-one/site/snippets/header.php
+But to enable support on the front-end you'll have to override site/plugins/zero-one/snippets/header.php

 and instead of